Mana tamariki mā

 It is exciting to be at this point in this, the 6th, children’s rights reporting cycle.
 Many thanks to all those who have contributed to our reporting over the last 3 years - the information and insights you have shared have enabled us to paint a clear picture of the current children’s rights situation in Aotearoa and, importantly, to signpost a way forward to an Aotearoa where all children experience all their rights, in all circumstances.

-Read our 2022 Children’s Rights Alliance Report.
+Read our 2022 Children’s Rights Alliance Report to the UN Committee on the Rights of the Child.

 So, as one reporting cycle draws to a close, another is just beginning!
 Our job as civil society is to follow up on the Committee’s recommendations, using them to inform and strengthen our advocacy for children over the next reporting cycle.